-The best hotels in Birmingham
+The best hotels in Birmingham near the city’s shops, nightlife and restaurants

-Best Birmingham hotels: where to stay for style, location and value for money
+Best hotels in Birmingham 2022: Where to stay for style and value for money

 Brummie James Brennan shares his pick of the best hotels in the UK's second city